Loading...

 So it is actually quite a high altitude plane.

-If I move along this line, take my next point near around Hotan again, it's going up slightly, but we're still really quite flat around Hotan by my next point.
+If I move along this line, take my next point near around Hotan, again, it's going up slightly, but we're still really quite flat around Hotan by my next point.

-This really is very high altitude but quite flat, maybe a few more hills here.
+Certainly further on here, this really is very high altitude but quite flat, maybe a few more hills here.

 And then my final point, we've got this, you know, drops right down, doesn't it at this point here, but it's certainly very steep sides.

-So this gives us a really good visual reference of kind of how the altitude changes over our transect.
+So this gives a really good visual reference of kind of how the altitude changes over our transect.

 Our final task is just to go into each of these points and have a look at the actual landscape.

-And we can do that by looking at the satellite imagery.
+And we can do that by looking at the satellite imagery and zoomed right into roughly, see our first point here.

-So we can just look around this area and what you can see that this is actually just sand, it's just a desert environment.
+So we can just look around this area and what you can see that this is actually just sand.

 And you know there's huge expanse of sand here.